nzclapp/SMART-REEL-NC/README.md

 the SMART Fishing Reel designed and prototyped in ME507, at Cal Poly - SLO, in Fall 2022.

 The team members of this project are Nolan Clapp, Chloe Chou, Sowmya Ramakrishnan, and Joseph Lyons.
-Additional assitiance on this project provided by Prof. J. Ridgely, Cal Poly - SLO Mechanical Engineering.
+Additional assistance on this project provided by Prof. J. Ridgely, Cal Poly - SLO Mechanical Engineering.

 ### Description